apache/flink/docs/dev/stream/state/state.md

 or be that when the function is actually recovering from an earlier checkpoint.
 Given this, `initializeState()` is not only the place where different types of state are initialized, but also where state recovery logic is included.

-Currently, list-style managed operator state is supported.
+Currently, list-style operator state is supported.
 The state is expected to be a `List` of *serializable* objects, independent from each other, thus eligible for redistribution upon rescaling.
 In other words, these objects are the finest granularity at which non-keyed state can be redistributed.
 Depending on the state accessing method,